 - 11.5.1 Some buildings in Cartmel conservation area are identified as being neutral in their contribution either because they possess only slight or moderate architectural or historic importance, or where they may still retain some aspects of significance, the overall quality of the building has been eroded by later alterations or extensions.
-These buildings neither enhance nor harm the character of the conservation area, and while they are of lesser significance to the special interest of the designated area they still add to its overall historic character and appearance. - 11.5.2 Changes to neutral buildings will be assessed by the Council to determine whether the proposals could better reveal hidden heritage significance, possibly through the restoration of features that have been previously lost, or through design that is more sensitive to the significance of the conservation area.
+These buildings neither enhance nor harm the character of the conservation area, and while they are of lesser significance to the special interest of the designated area individually, they still add to its overall historic character and appearance, for example, by providing a continuation of the established building line, or in their use of typical materials or design. - 11.5.2 Changes to neutral buildings will be assessed by the Council to determine whether the proposals could better reveal hidden heritage significance, possibly through the restoration of features that have been previously lost, or through design that is more sensitive to the significance of the conservation area.
 The Council will seek to identify opportunities for enhancement and will expect that a proportionate level of assessment of significance is undertaken, to inform the design process. - 11.5.3 Proposals for the demolition and replacement of neutral buildings in the conservation area will be assessed against the Planning (Listed Buildings and Conservation Areas) Act 1990, and national and local policy.
 As detailed above, paragraph 197 of the NPPF requires the Council to take account of the desirability of new development making a positive contribution to local character and distinctiveness.
 This would include, for example, the impact on any sense of enclosure, the urban grain, built form, and the impact of its replacement.
 Demolition of a neutral building with no proposals for its replacement are unlikely to be acceptable if its demolition without replacement has a negative impact on the significance of the conservation area.